KATIETOLER/frontend-mod-1-prework/section4/reflection.md

 1. What questions do you still have about classes and/or Objects?
 ---
 I don't currently have any questions but I look forward to having more practice with methods inside of objects and just more practice in general.
 Sometimes I understand the concepts but until I put them into practice a lot I feel unclear in some ways.
+I probably just need more practice!